Mexican tax chief Raquel Buenrostro named as next economy minister | Headlines

 "She's done a great job (as tax authority chief)," Lopez Obrador said at a regular news conference, touting Buenrostro's experience in the public sector and master's degree in economics.
 Former Economy Minister Tatiana Clouthier stepped down Thursday, leaving her ministry without a key negotiator amid trade disputes with the United States and Canada.
 She did not say why she was leaving the post.

 Buenrostro became head of the country's tax authority, SAT, in early 2020.
-Lopez Obrador did not immediately name her replacement Friday.
+She is set to be replaced in her former role by the finance ministry's tax prosecutor Arturo Medina, sources told Reuters Friday.
 As tax chief, Buenrostro spearheaded efforts to crack down on tax evaders.
 Lopez Obrador said last month dozens of companies owed a total of around 100 billion pesos ($4.99 billion) in taxes.

 Walmart's Mexican unit Walmex and Coca-Cola bottler FEMSA paid out hundreds of millions of dollars in taxes in 2020 after reaching agreements with authorities. "(Buenrostro) was able to reap the benefits of her predecessors," said Miguel Angel Estrella, a former SAT official who now runs an international consulting firm.